 - Lifestyle modifications, such as a healthy diet; exercise; eating small, frequent meals; avoiding foods that worsen symptoms; and raising the head of your bed six-eight inches, may help remedy the symptoms of GERD.

-If lifestyle changes and medications do not help treat your symptoms, your healthcare provider may suggest an Upper Endoscopy or other procedure to examine your esophagus for abnormalities, and surgery may be warranted.
-If lifestyle changes and medications do not help treat your symptoms, your healthcare provider may suggest an Upper Endoscopy or other procedure to examine your esophagus for abnormalities, and surgery may be warranted.Request Appointment Find a Gastroenterologist
+If lifestyle changes and medications do not help treat your symptoms, your healthcare provider may suggest an upper endoscopy or other procedure to examine your esophagus for abnormalities, and surgery may be warranted.Request Appointment Find a Gastroenterologist